Pomona College in talks to purchase Claremont Graduate University

 Pomona College may soon enter into exclusive talks to purchase Claremont Graduate University, possibly bringing an end to CGU’s long-standing financial uncertainty.

 The negotiations could begin as soon as this week, the Claremont Independent reported Saturday.
 CGU announced in April that it was seeking “a strategic partner or partners” to right its financial ship.
 Among those showing interest were Arizona State University in Tempe, Arizona, LA’s Loyola Marymount University, Northeastern University in Boston.
-Pomona formed a special committee of trustees and administrators to explore a CGU deal in August, and since then “has been exploring a range of potential partnerships to strengthen the university’s future,” Vice President for Strategy Patricia Easton told the Independent.
+Pomona formed a special committee of trustees and administrators to explore a CGU deal in August, and since then “continues to explore a range of potential partnerships as part of our long-term strategic planning,” CGU Vice President of Strategy Patricia Easton wrote in a statement.
+“These conversations are ongoing and confidential, and we want to ensure that any information we share is accurate and complete.
+Once there are updates appropriate for release, we will share them through our official channels.”

 Then interim CGU President Tim Kirley told the Courier in September 2024 the university — which is celebrating its centennial this year — had been operating at a deficit for more than 10 years, and was at a financial crossroads.